Grandma pinned as boy racer

 A Christchurch grandmother spent days leading up to Christmas without her car after it was wrongly implicated in a boy-racer stunt.

-Police seized Fiona Reid's Subaru Impreza despite evidence showing she and her car were across town at the time it was supposed to have being doing burnouts near The Palms shopping centre in Shirley.
+Police seized Fiona Reid's Subaru Impreza despite evidence showing she and her car were across town at the time it was supposed to have been doing burnouts near The Palms shopping centre in the Christchurch suburb of Shirley.

-A witness report obtained by The Press showed a member of the public saw a young, fair-haired man in a red car on Golf Links Rd, next to The Palms, revving his engine and doing burnouts on Sunday, December 15.
+A witness report showed a member of the public saw a young, fair-haired man in a red car on Golf Links Rd, next to The Palms, revving his engine and doing burnouts on Sunday, December 15.

 The witness said the car was a red sports coupe, potentially a Nissan Skyline, with the licence plate FVD473.